fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 > what's the million-dollar prize, what did this paper find,
 > and what does it mean that a computer checked the proof.
 Use
 > the paper's own analogies where they help.
 Be honest about
 > what it doesn't solve.
-Talk to me like a smart friend, not
+Did you find any mathematical errors?
-> a student.
+> Talk to me like a smart friend, not a student.

 ---